zachlasiuk/arm-software-developers-ads/content/learning-paths/cloud/migration/migration.md

 |Pandoc (documentation tool) has a filter not available on Arm|Rebuild dependency library from source (and ask maintainers for Arm support)|
 |Encryption in a Java app is slow | Use  -XX:+UnlockDiagnosticVMOptions -XX:+UseAESCTRIntrinsics flags to improve Arm crypto performance|
 |Dependent container not available for Arm|Build the container yourself (and ask the maintainers for Arm support)|
-Benchmark results are mediocre on Arm|Rebuild C++ components with newer compiler and enable [Large System Extentions](/learning-paths/cloud/lse/)|
+Benchmark results are mediocre on Arm|Rebuild C++ components with newer compiler and enable [Large System Extensions](/learning-paths/cloud/lse/)|

 ## Summary

 Arm servers enable the best price performance for many applications.
-The majority of software is availble now to make it possible to migrate applications to Arm.
+The majority of software is available now to make it possible to migrate applications to Arm.